 In addition to exit planning and family business succession planning, I handle a wide variety of business transactions, including the formation and structuring of business entities; purchases and sales of businesses; and employment, non-compete, and confidentiality agreements.

-I am president of Attorneys for Family Held Enterprises (AFHE), a national organization of attorneys and other professional advisors who provide multi-disciplinary legal counsel and advice to privately held enterprises, their owner-managers, and family members.
+I am the immediate past president of Attorneys for Family Held Enterprises (AFHE), a national organization of attorneys and other professional advisors, who provide multi-disciplinary legal counsel and advice to privately held enterprises, their owner-managers, and family members.
 I hold the Family Firm Institute (FFI)’s Certificate in Family Business Advising with Fellow Status and am a Business Enterprise Institute (BEI) Certified Exit Planner.
 I regularly speak publicly about issues facing family-owned and other closely held businesses and have been a presenter at AFHE, FFI, and BEI annual conferences, as well as for continuing education programs for attorneys, CPAs and financial planners in the New York metropolitan area.

 I began my career as an attorney with the U.S. Securities and Exchange Commission.
 Following government service, I was an associate and partner with several prominent Westchester law firms.
 In 1992, I established my own practice, which morphed into Karlen & Stolzar, LLP where I was a partner until 2017.

 Licensed to practice law in New York, Connecticut and Florida, I earned a JD from New York Law School and an LLM (Corporation Law) from the New York University School of Law, as well as a BS in accounting from the University of Bridgeport.